 The Timesheet Approval Process works as a tiered system.
 Your Level 1 approver will be your module leader or hiring manager and the Level 2 approver will be a member of the Department’s casual worker support.
 You will be able to see what stage your timesheet is at through the Casual Working App.
 Please note that the Level 2 approvals tend to be done close to the College’s pay slip submission deadline.

-In order for the Department’s Casual Worker Support Team to be able to process your timesheet claims in time for pay day, please have all claims submitted and approved at Level 1 by the 5th of each month.
+In order for the Department’s Casual Worker Support Team to be able to process your timesheet claims in time for pay day, please have all claims submitted and approved at Level 1 (hiring manager) by the 5th of each month.
 If timesheets are submitted after the 5th, we cannot guarantee payment within that month.
 College pay dates can be found in column 3 on this webpage.

 If you have any questions, please do not hesitate to get in touch with the Department’s casual worker support.